 Name Description Specify Data Sets The data sets that you want to back up.
-The available options are: Server and System Files: Back up the variable information to configure the server for a particular installation.
+The available options are: • Server and System Files: Back up the variable information to configure the server for a particular installation.
 Security File: Back up the variable information to maintain security of the server.
 Messaging: Back up one of the following Messaging options: - Messaging Application, Translations and Messages - Messaging Application, Translations, Names, and Messages - Messaging Application, Translations and Names - Messaging Application and Translations - Messaging Application Full Backup A full backup includes security data sets and files that configure both the Linux operating system and the applications.
 A Full Backup does not include any of the Messaging data sets.
 Backup Method Method The following methods are available for backup: SCP: A means of securely transferring computer files between a local and a remote host, or between two remote hosts, using the Secure Shell (SSH) protocol. • FTP: When you choose this option, you must enter the user name, the password, the host name or the IP address, and the directory.
 The default directory for backup data on the FTP server is /var/home/ftp.
 If you want to use the default directory, enter a forward slash (/) in the directory field.
-You must start the FTP server before backing up data.
-SFTP: A network protocol that provides file transfers over data streams.
+You must start the FTP server before backing up data. • SFTP : A network protocol that provides file transfers over data streams.
 The system adds the SFTP client to all Linux platforms.

 Name Description User Name The user name for storing the backup.
 Password The password for storing the backup.
-Host Name The host name of the backup server.
+Host Name The IP address of the FTP server or the SCP server or SFTP server on which the data has been backed up.
 Directory The backup is stored on this network directory.
-Encryption Encrypt backup using pass Defines if you want to encrypt the backup data. phrase The pass phrase can be an arbitrary string of 15 to 256 characters.
+Encryption Encrypt backup using pass phrase Defines if you want to encrypt the backup data.
+The pass phrase can be an arbitrary string of 15 to 256 characters.
 The pass phrase can contain any characters except the following: single quote ('), ampersand (&), back slash (\), single back quote ('), quote ("), and percent sign (%).